 An iPhone may not connect to the internet due to several common factors, including weak Wi-Fi or cellular signal, incorrect network settings, outdated iOS software, or temporary system glitches.
 Issues like incorrect passwords, airplane mode being enabled, or problems with the router or carrier network can also block connectivity.
 In many cases, restarting the device, resetting network settings, updating the software, or reconnecting to the network resolves the problem by restoring proper communication between the phone and the internet service.

-Why Your Roku Is Not Connecting to the Internet and How to Fix It
+Why You Can’t Send Pictures on Your iPhone and How to Fix It